Analyzing Learned Molecular Representations for Property Prediction: Results and Discussion

 \subsection{Experimental Error}

 As a final ``oracle'' baseline, we compare our model's performance with to an experimental upper upper bound: the agreement between multiple runs of the same assay, which we refer to as the \textit{experimental error}.
 Figure \ref{fig:amgen_experimental} shows the R\textsuperscript{2} of our model on the private Amgen regression datasets together with the experimental error; in addition, this graph shows the performance of Amgen's internal model using expert-crafted descriptors.
-Although our D-MPNN outperforms the Amgen internal model on all but the smallest rPPB dataset, both models remain far less accurate than the corresponding ground truth assays.
+Both models remain far less accurate than the corresponding ground truth assays.
 Thus there remains significant space for further performance improvement in the future.

 \FloatBarrier